pixl8/Preside-CMS/support/docs/docs/02.devguides/13.customerrorpages/page.md

 ### Creating a custom 503 page

-The 503 template is implemented as a Preside Viewlet (see [[presideviewlets]]) and a core implementation already exists.
+The 503 template is implemented as a Preside Viewlet (see [[viewlets]]) and a core implementation already exists.
 The name of the viewlet is configured in your application's Config.cfc with the `maintenanceModeViewlet` setting.
 The default is "errors.maintenanceMode":

 ```luceescript
 // /application/config/Config.cfc